Navigate to content

 18.3.
 Data collection

-Legal persons submit data on commercial fishing to the Fishing Regulation Office of the Agricultural and Food Board.
-Statistics Estonia receives the data from the Agricultural and Food Board by e-mail.
+Legal and natural persons submit data on commercial fishing to the Agriculture and Food Board.
+Statistics Estonia receives the fishing data from the Agriculture and Food Board once a year by email on the basis of an agreement.

 18.4.
 Data validation